The Voice Kids Indonesia (TV series)

-The Voice Kids Indonesia is an Indonesian music talent show for young singers, based on the concept of the show The Voice Indonesia.
+The Voice Kids Indonesia is an Indonesian music talent show for young singers aged 8 to 15, based on the concept of the show The Voice Indonesia.
 The first broadcast was on August 26, 2016, on GTV (formerly Global TV).
-The show has currently aired three seasons from 2016 to 2018.
+The show has initially aired three seasons from 2016 to 2018.
 The fourth season was in 2021, scheduled after a two-year break.
-As of 2022, a fifth season has yet to be confirmed.

 Format

 Blind Auditions

 For the Blind Auditions, each contestant takes the stage individually and sings to an audience and a panel of judges who have their chairs turned away from the singers.
 In a blind audition, only the judges make the decision on the quality of the contestant's voice.
-However, the studio audience are listening in on the performance as are viewers of the TV show.
+However, the studio audience are listening in on the performance, as are viewers of the TV show.
 If the judge likes the contestant's voice, they will hit the "I WANT YOU" button which makes their chair rotate to face the stage.
 Contestants selected by more than one judge must choose a judge to accompany them to the next round.
-If no judges hit the "I WANT YOU" button, the contestants do not move to the next round.
+If no judges hit the "I WANT YOU" button, the contestants do not move on to the next round.